FixelAlgorithmsTeam/FixelCourses/InstallCondaEnv.md

    You should see something like `(base) ...` on the terminal:
 ![](https://i.imgur.com/AGDV0WF.png)
 4. Navigate to the folder where `EnvConda.yml` is located.
-5. Run the command: `conda env create -file EnvConda.yml`.
-It should take a while.
+5. Run the command: `conda env create --file EnvConda.yml` (Equivalent to `conda env create -f EnvConda.yml`).
-   Once it finishes you may see the list of the list of environments with `conda env list`.
+   It will try to solve the dependency graph (It might take a while) and show the packages to be installed for approval.
+   Once approved, it will download the packages and install them.
+6. Run `conda env list` to see the list of available environments.
+   Locate the environment of the specific course.
+This approves the previous step succeeded.
-6. Once it is finished, run `conda activate <EnvName>`.
+6. Run `conda activate <EnvName>` to activate an environment.
    You should see `(base)` changes into `(EnvName)`.
    The `<EnvName>` is defined as the field `name: <EnvName>` in the `EnvConda.yml`.
 7. Open VS Code.
    Run `code` on command line when the course environment is activated.
+   Launching from the activated environment allows `VS Code` inherit the system variables of the environment.
-8. Open the folder of the notebooks of the course.
+8. Open the folder of the notebooks of the course with `File -> Open Folder...`.
 9. Open a notebook and make sure you set the Python Kernel to match the `<EnvName>`.
    The version of Python match the version in `EnvConda.yml`.